django/deps/accepted/0201-simplified-routing-syntax.rst

 Imports
 -------

-The naming for the import needs to be decided on.
-The existing URL configuration
+The existing URL configuration uses:
-uses:

 .. code-block:: python

     from django.conf.urls import url

-The naming question would be:
+The naming questions are:

 * What should the new style be called?
-Would we keep ``url``, or would we need to introduce a different name to avoid confusion?
+Would we keep ``url``, or would we introduce a different name to avoid confusion?
 * Where should the new style be imported from?

-Our constraints here are that the existing naming makes sense, but we also need to ensure that we don't break backwards compatiblility.
+Our constraints here are that the existing naming makes sense, but we also need to minimize confusion, especially during the transition period, and to ensure that we don't break backwards compatiblility.

-Our proposal is that we should use a diffrent name and that the new style should be imported as...
+We propose to use a different name and to take this opportunity to simplify the import path:

 .. code-block:: python

     from django.urls import path

-A consistently named regex specific import would also be introduced...
+The regex version would be renamed consistently and made available as:

 .. code-block:: python